DECLAW SURGERY –

 Big cats are declawed by their owners with the intention of making the animals less dangerous to handle.
 Typically, the owners are private collectors who are trying to make a household “pet” out of a feral feline that is, by nature, not a suitable pet.
 It is rare for public zoos to have declawed cats.
 Unfortunately, the tiger or cougar that was cute and playful as a cub can be dangerous as an adult, whether or not it has claws.
 A “pet” that weighs several hundred pounds and eats twenty pounds of meat a day may no longer seem like such a good idea.
 These cats, victims of human ignorance or arrogance, are sometimes killed.
 The luckier ones find themselves abandoned or confiscated by authorities and become residents of an animal refuge.
 There are over a hundred such sanctuaries in the U.S. alone, housing thousands of declawed big cats.

-Declawing is a surgical procedure, also called onychectomy, in which the animal’s toes are amputated at the last joint.
-Most people do not realize that a portion of the bone—not only the nail—is removed.
-Declaw surgery is usually performed when the animal is a cub.
+Declawing is a surgical procedure, sometimes inaccurately termed “onychectomy,” which means “removal of the nail.”
+In reality, more than just the nail is removed.
+The animal’s toes are amputated at the last joint, which is the only way to removed the nail (claw) that grows from deep within the toe bone.
+Most people do not realize that bone—not only the nail—is removed.
+Declaw surgery is usually performed when the animal is a cub or kitten.
 While some felines will have immediate complications from the procedure, it may be many months or years before the damaging effects of declawing become obvious.
-Declawing may result in permanent lameness, arthritis, and other long-term complications.
+Declawing may result in permanent lameness, arthritis, and other long-term physical and behavioral complications.

 To compensate for the pain in their tender paws, cats will attempt to shift their weight farther back on their feet, in effect walking on their “wrists,” like Naala, an African lioness shown here (right).
 The stresses caused by the abnormal posture and movement, may produce arthritis in the legs, which, in turn, may cripple the cat further and cause it more suffering.